ElvannAbendroth/in-a-noteshell/src/content/docs/four-part-harmony/learn/tonality.md

 sidebar:
   order: 100
 ---
 Tonality is a **musical language** based on hierarchy and interested in the **functions** of each note of the scale, and centred around the tonic.
 There are 2 tonal scales: Major and minor.

-While tonality refers to the relationship between pitches, "key" refers to the first pitch of the scale a piece is played in.

 Just like English, tonality is a language.
 Scales correspond to letters of the alphabet and simply using letters in any given order isn't sufficient to call it "English".
 Tonality works the same way.